What is Vaporization?

 Ever wondered why water is stored in earthen pots?

-- Surface area: With the increase in surface area, the rate of vaporization also increases as more number of particles is exposed to the change in temperature.
+- Surface area: With the increase in surface area, the rate of vaporization also increases as more particles are exposed to the change in temperature.

-- Pressure: Pressure is inversely propositional to evaporation.
+- Pressure: Pressure is inversely proportional to evaporation.
 As pressure increases, it gets difficult for the particles to gain the required kinetic energy and escape.

-- Wind speed: With an increase in wind speed, the rate also increases as particles are driven away by the wind.
+- Wind speed: With an increase in wind speed, the rate of evaporation also increases as particles are driven away by the wind.

 - Wet clothes are dried up due to the process of vaporization.